 § 35-41.
 Termination of employment, [Amended 5-9-1983 by Amdt.
 No. 1]

-If a membefs employment is terminated or if he ceases to be an employee, as herein defined, before his normal retirement date, he shall immediately cease to be a member and shall not be entitled to any benefit under this contract other than a deferred vested benefit commencing at normal retirement for such an amount as his vested interest in the fund will provide.
+If a member's employment is terminated or if he ceases to be an employee, as herein defined, before his normal retirement date, he shall immediately cease to be a member and shall not be entitled to any benefit under this contract other than a deferred vested benefit commencing at normal retirement for such an amount as his vested interest in the fund will provide.

 Vesting.
 If a member's employment is terminated or if he ceases to be an employee, as herein defined, for any reason other than death, total and permanent disability or retirement, and he has completed at least six (6) months of service, he shall be vested in the full value of funds deposited in his behalf, and such vested interest will be retained in the fund and will be credited with the interest earnings until the employee's retirement date as herein set forth, at which time an annuity will be purchased in his behalf.
 In the event of a member's death or a member becoming totally or permanently disabled as the result of a service-connected injury, said member shall be vested in the full value of funds deposited in his behalf.
 Further, in the event of death of a member prior to his actual retirement date, his beneficiary will receive his vested interest in the fund as of the date of death.
 In the event of total and permanent disability of a member as stated herein, then said member shall have a right to have purchased on his behalf an annuity, payments of which shall commence at the time of said total and permanent disability.